dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 .d-banner--success {} // Modifier
 ```

+### Generated classes

+While most of the classes you find in `lib/build/less` are available to users and documented on the doc site, one exception to this is d-internals. d-internals definitions are found in [utilties/internals.less](../lib/build/less/utilities/internals.less).
+These are definitons we use within Dialtone to generate classes, and are not meant for use by consumers of Dialtone.

 ### Immutable utility classes

 All of our utility classes are set to `!important`.
 This is because they are designed to be immutable, and `!important` is the best way we have of achieving immutability in CSS.